-Policies WG5 (specifically in relation to the characteristics of Symonds Yat West) and WG7 (more generally) require housing development to reflect the existing scale and density of existing properties in its vicinity and other design matters.
+Policies DW8 (specifically in relation development within Dilwyn Conservation Area) and DW11 (design more generally) require housing development to reflect the existing scale and density of existing properties in its vicinity and other design matters.
 It is considered this addresses the density issue in the most appropriate way.
-Design Policies WG5 and WG7 would also be relevant should proposals be brought forward for development in rear gardens (NPPF paras 70 and).
+Design Policy DW11 is specifically relevant should proposals be brought forward for development in rear gardens (NPPF paras 70 and).
 HCS policy SS2 recognises that lower densities may be appropriate in sensitive areas.
-The criteria in this policy should also be sufficient to cover appropriately the issue of development within rear gardens.
-The suggested number of houses advocated for the allocated site is for the purposes of showing how the required housing target for the Parish can be met.
-It represents a low density below the minimum target level set in HCS policy SS2 because of the sensitive location.
+The suggested number of houses advocated for the allocated sites are for the purposes of showing how the required housing target for the Parish can be met.
+In relation to the larger site it represents a medium density despite being below the minimum target level set in HCS policy SS2 because of the combination of rural and sensitive location where some of the site may need to remain undeveloped.
+The second smaller site is expected to be developed at a density similar to that of houses surrounding it.